mainmatter/playbook/project-flow/full-service/README.md

 Once the objective of the project has been identified and is well understood by all stakeholders, we will go on to define a solution that is suited to achieve that objective.
-We will define typical users of the application and what its features will be and how those will function as well as what its visual identity will be.
-These aspects of the project are defined in a [number of workshops](../workflow/conception/) that our designers and engineers will conduct with the client's business experts.

-In this stage, we will prepare a list of user stories, each of those consisting
+We work closely with the client in a [number of workshops](../workflow/conception/) and for the set of functionality that is to be built in the current increment of the project, will prepare a list of user stories, each of those consisting of:
-of:

-- a description of the users involved in the user story
 - a textual description of the user story, the problem that it addresses and the solution that it provides
 - a low-fidelity diagram showing steps in the user story, the involved UI